 It’s been offensively long since my last post, I know, but I’ve been taking some time to deal with a shocking revelation.
 It turns out that I am related to Nahtmee.
 And not distantly related, either.
 Our branches on the family tree actually touch each other.

 Here’s how I found out.
-This past summer was the first time that all four of my kids were away at the same time.
+This past summer was the first time that all four of my kids were away.
+(All 5 kids if you count Nahtmee, an invisible entity who is blamed for almost everything, so when I ask “Who left the milk out overnight to spoil”, the inevitable reply is “Not Me!”.
+Get it?)
 Each one had a different itinerary with different start dates in different countries so there was a hell of a lot of packing, unpacking and repacking.
-However, there was a solid two-week period during which they were all away simultaneously.
+However, there was a solid two-week period during which they were all not home simultaneously.
 For the first time in seventeen years, Phil and I found ourselves in an empty, quiet house.
 We glimpsed our future as empty nesters; it was eerie and unfamiliar.

-The full impact of having no kids home didn’t hit me at first because the day that the last one left, Phil and I went on a trip of our own for a few days.
+The full impact of having no kids home didn’t hit me at first because the day that the last one left, Phil and I went on a short trip of our own.
 We came home to find the house precisely as we’d left, the contents of the snack cupboard perfectly intact and not a single shoe, sock or balled-up tissue strewn anywhere.
 And that’s when it hit me; my kids weren’t the only ones who went away for the summer.
 Nahtmee was gone too.

 For two solid weeks, my home felt sort of like a designer knockoff handbag; it looks like the original but you just can’t shake the feeling that something is off, not quite as it should be.
 I was convinced that having the place to ourselves, kid free, would bring the quiet I’m always wishing for, a Zen-like atmosphere.
 In fact, the effect was the total opposite.
 The stillness was unnerving and instead of having the mega-productive summer that I’d envisioned for myself, I spent more time than ever before staring out the window, with the soft and constant humming of the refrigerator as my companion.

 Now that I think about it, I’ve already shape-shifted a few times; I went from student to employee, left the world of fashion to join what was at the time a brand new and little known industry of e-commerce, went from single to married and then dove straight into motherhood.
 I’ve changed before and I’m doing it again, but this time it feels scary and tenuous.
 I think the difference is that every other time I underwent a role change, I had some control, some choice in the matter.
-I was well in my comfort zone as a mom of young kids, but now I’m on the treadmill that is being a mom of teenagers and someone is relentlessly increasing the speed as well as the incline.
-I have no choice but to keep pace as I barrel towards the inevitable day that they’ve all moved away.
+I was well in my comfort zone as a mom of young kids, but now I’m strapped to the treadmill that being a parent of teenagers is and someone is relentlessly increasing the speed as well as the incline.
+I have no choice but to keep pace as I barrel towards the inevitable day that they all move away.